1. Home

 4 signs it's time to clean your solar panels

-Bird Droppings
+Bird droppings

-Pollen and Leaves
+Pollen and leaves

 Water

+Now, you may be thinking, “Wait.
+You told that customer to use water to clean their panels.
+Why is it on the list?”
 Fair question!
 The issue has to do with the pooling of cleaning or rainwater on horizontal solar arrays.
-Apart from simply reducing your solar energy generation, the water layer can leave a muddy residue after evaporation, necessitating more frequent cleaning.
+Apart from simply reducing your solar energy generation, water can leave a muddy residue after it evaporates, requiring even more cleaning.

 Do Solar Panels Need Cleaning?